CLRX/CLRX-mirror/doc/GcnInstrsSop1.md

 Opcode: 21 (0x15) for GCN 1.0/1.1; 18 (0x12) for GCN 1.2
 Syntax: S_FLBIT_I32_B32 SDST, SSRC0
 Description: Find last one bit in SSRC0.
-If found store number of skipped bits to SDST, otherwise set SDST to -1.
+If found, store number of skipped bits to SDST, otherwise set SDST to -1.
+Operation:
 ```
 SDST = -1
 for (INT8 i = 31; i >= 0; i++)